 Provides full text of articles from over 350 journals as far back as 1996, in addition to indexing of more than 770 periodicals dating back to 1983.
-Content includes in-depth coverage of special education and more than 100,000 controlled and cross-referenced names of educational tests.
-Subject coverage includes adult education, multicultural/ethnic education, teaching methods and much more.
+Subject coverage includes adult education, special education, multicultural/ethnic education, teaching methods and much more.

 Project MUSE offers full-text current and archival articles from 600+ scholarly journals from major university presses covering literature and criticism, history, performing arts, cultural studies, education, philosophy, political science, gender studies, and more.
 Updated continually.

 Provides access to more than 938,000 full-text book reviews and nearly 2.2 million review citations.
 Covers English-language fiction and nonfiction books for adults and children, excludes textbooks, government publications, and technical books.
 It covers periodicals published in the United States, Canada, and Great Britain since 1983; and includes only reviews that have appeared within 18 months of the book's publication.
 Updated daily.

 Provides biographical information on more than 528,000 people throughout history, around the world, and across all disciplines and subject areas.
 The database also provides full-text articles from over 350 magazines and newspapers and includes more than 27,000 images plus links to Web sites tied to the lives and works of the subjects.

 Some 50,000 new and/or updated biographies are added each year, as well as daily status updates of existing subjects